How to Tell If Your Water Broke During Pregnancy

 Cindy Chung

-What Happens When Your Water Breaks
+What If Your Water Breaks Too Early?

 To better understand water breaking signs, it helps to know why it happens in the first place.
-"During a pregnancy, the baby grows within a person's uterus and is contained within a sac filled with amniotic fluid," explains Ilana Ressler, MD, a reproductive endocrinologist with Illume Fertility in Norwalk, Connecticut.
+"During a pregnancy, the baby grows within a person's uterus and is contained within a sac filled with amniotic fluid," explains Dr. Ressler.

 This amniotic fluid serves a few purposes: